pantheon-systems/documentation/source/_docs/hyperdb.md

 ## Install and Configure HyperDB

 Before you begin, a Customer Success Manager (**CSM**) must change your site service level to "Elite".
 The platform will automatically configure and manage your master and replica databases.
-[Contact us](https://pantheon.io/contact-us){.external} for learn more about service levels and how a CSM can help.
+[Contact us](https://pantheon.io/contact-us){.external} to learn more about service levels and how a CSM can help.

 Download the archive of [HyperDB from the WordPress plugin repository](https://wordpress.org/support/plugin/hyperdb){.external} and move the `db.php` file into the `/wp-content` directory.
 This is a drop-in plugin and does not require activation at any time.